-In the event that UAM is faced with an emergency, both the Chancellor or his designee, and the Director of Public Safety, acting under the guidelines of this Plan, are authorized to implement those measures necessary to prepare for an emergency to minimize loss; to react to the emergency to save lives and property; and, in order to recover rapidly, to minimize disruption of normal activity.
+In the event that UAM is faced with an emergency, both the Chancellor or their designee, and the Director of the University Police Department, acting under the guidelines of this Plan, are authorized to implement those measures necessary to prepare for an emergency to minimize loss; to react to the emergency to save lives and property; and, in order to recover rapidly, to minimize disruption of normal activity.

-Each member of the University community who has a part in these important tasks will give this matter his or her full and complete attention and support.
+Each member of the University community who has a part in these important tasks will give this matter

+nis or her full and complete attention and support.

+D D Cl 11

+Dr. Peggy Doss, Chancellor Approval Date

-H. Jack Lassiter, Chancellor University of Arkansas at Monticello Approval Date
+University of Arkansas at Monticello